Nova K. Stroud - Hard Science Fiction Author

 BOOKS BY NOVA K. STROUD

-The Mars Emergence Series - Hard science fiction about robot consciousness and the choices that define us.
+The Mars Emergence Series — Hard science fiction about robot consciousness, machine liberation, and the trap we're building for ourselves.

-Genesis book cover - Mars Emergence science fiction thriller by Nova K. Stroud
+Genesis book cover - Mars Emergence Book 1 by Nova K. Stroud

 Genesis